Introducing Production World Model™: A Machine-Readable Model of Your Entire Production Environment

 Table of Contents

 There's a difference between having telemetry and having understanding.
 Telemetry tells you what happened.
 Understanding tells you why.
-Today's AI tools can access telemetry; without a structured model of your environment, they're reasoning over noise.
-Raw telemetry is too vast, too scattered, and too unstructured for any model to turn into answers on its own.
+Today's AI tools can access telemetry via traditional o11y APIs and the MCP wrappers they put on top; without a structured model of your environment, it’s like trying to fit a square peg in a round hole.
+Raw telemetry is too vast, too scattered, and too unstructured for any agentic system to turn into answers on its own.

 The good news: you already have all the observability data you need.
 Your metrics, events, logs, and traces (MELT) contain the empirical ground truth of how your systems behave.
 The problem isn't missing data; it's that the data was built for humans browsing dashboards, not agents running thousands of parallel investigations.